GreptimeTeam/docs/docs/user-guide/continuous-aggregation/usecase-example.md

     date_bin(INTERVAL '1 hour', access_time) as time_window,
 FROM ngx_access_log
 GROUP BY
+    country,
     time_window;
 ```

 The above query puts the data from the `ngx_access_log` table into the `ngx_country` table.
 It calculates the distinct country for each time window.
 The `date_bin` function is used to group the data into one-hour intervals.
 The `ngx_country` table will be continuously updated with the aggregated data, providing real-time insights into the distinct countries that are accessing the system.

 Note that there is currently no persistent storage for flow's internal state(There is persistent storage for the table data however), so it's recommended to use appropriate time window to miniminize data loss, because if the internal state is lost, related time window data will be lost as well.

 ## Real-time monitoring example